Ares-Developers/Ares-docs/new/secretlabs.rst

 Each possible boon can specify the following flags...

-:tagdef:`[Boon]Secret.RequiredHouses=list of countries`
+:tagdef:`[Boon]SecretLab.RequiredHouses=list of countries`
   Which countries are allowed to get this unit as a secret lab boon.
-This is only checked when the boon is picked so if :tag:`SecretLab.GenerateOnCapture=no` then the boon can still be obtained by a country not on the :tag:`Secret.RequiredHouses` list (if the original owner's country is on the list).
+This is only checked when the boon is picked so if :tag:`SecretLab.GenerateOnCapture=no` then the boon can still be obtained by a country not on the :tag:`SecretLab.RequiredHouses` list (if the original owner's country is on the list).
-:tagdef:`[Boon]Secret.ForbiddenHouses=list of countries`
+:tagdef:`[Boon]SecretLab.ForbiddenHouses=list of countries`
   Which countries are not allowed to get this unit as a secret lab boon.
-This is only checked when the boon is picked so if :tag:`SecretLab.GenerateOnCapture=no` then the boon can still be obtained by a country that is on the :tag:`Secret.RequiredHouses` list (if the original owner's country is not on the list).
+This is only checked when the boon is picked so if :tag:`SecretLab.GenerateOnCapture=no` then the boon can still be obtained by a country that is on the :tag:`SecretLab.RequiredHouses` list (if the original owner's country is not on the list).